paramsngh/Assignment1-/README.md

 7. Open your browser and go to: http://localhost:3000

-8. Watch Mp4 Video for quick overwiew of Web Application
+8. Watch Mp4 Video for quick overview of Web Application

 REFLECTION